 Churches Conservation Trust

-It is worth pointing out that, though the CCT churches are redundant (that is, not used for regular worship) they remain consecrated buildings.
-Many are still used for church services on special occasions or on specific days during the year.
+It is worth pointing out that, though the CCT churches don't have a congregation or a vicar, they remain consecrated.
+Some are still used for church services on special occasions or on specific days during the year.

-Of course you can attend events sponsored by the Trust even if you are not a Supporter - for a current listing see the official list of Churches Conservation Trust Events
+Of course you can attend events sponsored by the Trust even if you are not a member - for a current listing see the official list of Churches Conservation Trust Events

 In addition to contributing by becoming a member, the public can take a hand in the Trust's work by becoming a volunteer.
-Over 1000 people volunteer each year to assist the CCT, through activties like cleaning and churchyard maintenance, giving guided tours to visitors, hosting school visits and educational workshops, researching historic material for guidebooks, and assisting in the myriad of administrative duties that any large organisation requires.
+Almost 2,000 people volunteer with the charity each year, through activities like cleaning and churchyard maintenance, giving guided tours to visitors, photographing artefacts, hosting school visits and educational workshops, researching historic material for guidebooks, and assisting in the myriad of administrative duties that any large organisation requires.

 Contact information (current at time of publication)